zowe/zowe-install-packaging/containers/conformance.md

 - `/home/zowe/extension/<component-id>` is a symbolic link to the `/component` directory. `<component-id>` is `ZOWE_COMPONENT_ID` defined in `ENV`.
 - `/home/zowe/instance/(instance.env|zowe.yaml)` is a Zowe configuration file and MUST be mounted from a ConfigMap.
 - `/home/zowe/keystore/zowe-certificates.env` is optional if the user is using `instance.env`.
 If this configuration exists, it MUST be mounted from a ConfigMap.
-- Any confidential environment variables, for example, a Redis password, in `instance.env` or `zowe.yaml` should be extracted and stored as Secrets.
+- Any confidential environment variables, for example, a Redis password, in `instance.env` or `zowe.yaml` must be extracted and stored as Secrets.
 These configurations must be imported back as environment variables.

 ### ConfigMap and Secrets